 The final slide contains a link to a form to acknowledge that you have read the AUP and understand your rights and responsibilities.

-This site is best viewed on Firefox.
+This site is best viewed in Chrome.

 Resources for Teaching Digital Citizenship